Overview

-Townsend treats the land as a singular subject, a still life; disembodying the form whilst remaining faithful to original patterns, colours and light.
+Townsend’s paintings are a study of her physical and emotional response to vast wilderness.
+Townsend often treats the land as a singular subject, a still life, disembodying the form whilst remaining faithful to the original patterns, colours and light.
 This objectification helps probe the gap between the tender and the unnerving; the beautiful and the bleak.
-The use of titles and the blank space/void highlights the tensions between absence and presence, reflecting on the current state of landscape one of flux, impermanence and a challenging passage of time.
+The use of titles and empty spaces emphasise the tension between absence and presence, reflecting on the current state of landscape: one of flux, impermanence and a challenging passage of time.

 Education